Chachi 420: Plot

 Jai learns that although Janki likes Lakshmi, who by now has earned the affectionate title of Chachi (a respected aunt), she still loathes Jai.
 Meanwhile, Jai has other problems in his own home.
-His landlord Hari (Paresh Rawal) is after him for his rent.
+His landlord Hari is after him for his rent.
 After he sees Lakshmi, Hari falls for her.
-As if that is not enough, a struggler named Ratna (Ayesha Jhulka) tries to cozy up to Jai.
+As if that is not enough, a struggler named Ratna tries to cozy up to Jai.
 Meanwhile, Durgaprasad also falls for Lakshmi and goes to the extent of proposing to her.

 Jai, as Lakshmi, buys time by telling Durgaprasad that 'she' is married but 'her' husband has left 'her' and got converted into a Christian named Joseph.
 Lakshmi also convinces Durgaprasad that 'she' is still waiting for 'her' husband.
 On the other hand, Jai tells Hari that Banwa is Lakshmi's husband Durgaprasad.
 He also tells Hari to harbour no feelings for Lakshmi.
 At the same time, Jai tells Banwa that Lakshmi's husband has converted and calls himself Haribhai.

 Banwa intensifies his efforts to discredit Lakshmi in the eyes of Durgaprasad and Janki but in vain.
 Meanwhile, Janki and Durgaprasad realize that they have punished Jai too hard for all the things he has done.
 Banwa gets a small victory when he blows Shiraz's cover.
 But Lakshmi makes Durgaprasad see sense that religion and caste do not matter.
 Durgaprasad shows mercy on Shiraz, giving a verdict that the cook can stay and need not put up his act anymore.
 However, now Durgaprasad ends up hurting Janki's feelings.

 Banwa and Janki see that there is something fishy about Lakshmi.
 Meanwhile, Shiraz tries to force Lakshmi to marry Durgaprasad.
 Shiraz threatens 'her' by covering himself in kerosene, which forces Jai to reveal himself.
 But, owing to a misunderstanding about this scene, Banwa is able to convince Janki that Lakshmi is a promiscuous woman who is seducing the cook as well as Durgaprasad.
 Janki, who is very hurt by the turn of events, leaves her father's home and goes to reconcile with Jai.
 But on seeing Ratna waiting for him, and Lakshmi's clothes strewn about his home, Janki gets the wrong idea that her husband is also promiscuous.
 Janki goes to commit suicide.
 Jai/Lakshmi follows on a motorcycle and jumps into the river to save her.
 There, Jai/Lakshmi reveals his/'her' true self.
 Janki hears the whole story and reconciles with him.
 They come up with a story that Lakshmi died trying to save Janki.

 To tie up other loose ends, they convince Banwari that Lakshmi is dead.
 They threaten and blackmail Banwa with his secrets to ensure his silence.
 They tell Hari to let it go.
 Joseph almost accidentally betrays some part of the truth, but Jai hushes up the matter by saying that Lakshmi will always remain alive in the hearts of everybody who knew her.
 Jai and Janki remarry.